comet-cc/GuaranTEE/README.md

 ```
 ./start_inference_service.sh
 ```
 This command execute a binary file named realm_inference.
 This binary look at signalling.txt in the shared folder with hypervisor for input (image) address.
-When new image address is written, the binary looks at the input address and feeds it into the model.
+When new image address is written, the binary feeds it into the model.
 The model itself is in tensorflow lite format (.tflite) which is stored in the realm file system.
 #### b) Send inputs to the realm
 To start to write new addresses into signalling.txt, you need to detach form the realm by Ctrl + a + d, then execute the follwing command:
 ```